Azure-Samples/Passwordless-Connections-for-Java-Apps/JakartaEE/websphere/README.md

     --display-name $CURRENT_USER
 ```

-Create a database for the application
+Create a database for the application:

 ```bash
 # create postgres database